axelarnetwork/axelar-docs/pages/dev/axelarjs-sdk/tx-status-query-recovery.md

 }
 ```

-#### 2. Increase Gas Payment
+#### 2. Increase gas payment

-There're two different functions to increase gas payment depending on type of the token.
+There are two different functions to increase gas payment depending on type of the token.

-##### 2.1 Native Gas Payment
+##### 2.1 Native gas payment

-Invoking this method will execute the `addNativeGas` method on the gas receiver contract on the source chain of your cross-chain transaction to increase the amount of the gas payment, in the form of **native token**.
-The amount to be added is automatically calculated based on many factors e.g. token price of the destination chain, token price of the source chain, current gas price at the destination chain, etc. However, it can be overrided by specifying amount in the `options`.
+Invoking this method will execute the `addNativeGas` method on the Gas Receiver contract on the source chain of your cross-chain transaction to increase the amount of the gas payment, in the source chain native token.
+The amount to be added is automatically calculated based on many factors e.g. token price of the destination chain, token price of the source chain, current gas price at the destination chain, etc. However, it can be overriden by specifying amount in the `options`.

 ```ts
 import {